 I walked towards the dogs.
 One was a German shepherd, skinny, old, weak, not quite starving.
 The other was—if I had to guess—a collie terrier mix with ears that flopped forward towards the tips.
 The shepherd seemed broken as I got closer, with only enough energy to raise his head.
 The smaller dog stood and looked at me, cocking his head as if it were a question.

 The man I had spoken with caught up with me.
-He had a nearly empty can of beans in which he swabbed a piece of old bread.
-He got slice brown on one side, tore it in half and threw one piece up the in air.
+He had a nearly empty can of beans in which he swabbed a piece of bread.
+He got it brown on one side, tore it in half and threw one piece up the in air.
 The collie mix jumped and caught it.
-The man put the other part of the slice in front of the older dog, which looked at me in a way that made me turn away, as if I had shamed them by watching this.
+The man put the other part of the slice in front of the shepherd, which looked at me in a way that made me turn away, as if I had shamed them by watching this.

 I walked back towards the cinder block structure.
 Grid was waiting for me.